dmalawey/ScuttleTechGuide/parts.md

 Printed parts are the custom designs that hold your robot together.
 In the SCUTTLE design, there are about 15 standard prints and hundreds of community-made addons.

+Here's a photo with all the prints for SCUTTLE version 3.0 in one box.
+Some of the prints are preassembled with their mating parts.
 * ![prints kit1](img/prints_kit1.jpg)

+The i2c bracket snaps onto the DIN rail and secures the i2c circuit board.
+The motor driver bracket snaps onto the DIN rail and holds the motor driver.
+Self tapping screws are used for both brackets.
 * ![din parts1](img/prints_din1.jpg)

+The wheel assembly has four parts (wheel bracket, wheel pulley, wheel spacer, and motor pulley)  Here are the raw prints and the assembly together.
 * ![prints_wheelbracket](img/prints_wbk1.jpg)
 * ![prints_wheelbracket2](img/prints_wbk2.jpg)

+The camera assembly features 3 prints.
+The "bracket" holds the camera, the "pivot" joins both parts, and the "mount" clips into the chassis aluminum rails.
+This assembly holds the only M5 sized fastener, with 20mm length and nested nut feature in the print.
 * ![prints_camera](img/prints_cam1.jpg)

+The battery assembly has two prints.
+The "panel" carries a power switch and two pairs of anderson terminals.
+The "din bracket" clips onto the DIN rail with an embedded spring clip.
+The parts join with superglue but they are aligned using a screw, M2.5x10.
 * ![prints battery](img/prints_btry1.jpg)
 * ![prints pi bracket](img/prints_pi1.jpg)